Where do I begin?

 - Receive our vocation newsletter called God’s Time.

-- Keep in contact with the vocation director through letters or electronically.
+- Keep in contact with the vocation directors via email, facebook, or texting (send an email for the text number).

 - Have a Sister Prayer Partner.

-- Attend our Come & See events, or visit at other times if the scheduled dates don’t work.
+- Attend our Come & See events, Monastic Experiences, discernment nights, or visit at other times if the scheduled dates don’t work.

 - Receive a visit—the vocation director will let you know if she is traveling near your home.